Jack-Overflow/rxjs-http-client/README.md

-# Changes

-Version 1.5.3 is the latest stable version.

-Version 1.5.3:
- - Error is now thrown from a HTTP response if the status code is not "ok" (not in the range 200-299)

 # RxJS-Http-Client

-A simple to use http client built on ES6 fetch and RxJS
+A simple to use http client built on ES6 fetch and RxJS.

+Version 1.5.4 is the latest stable version.

 ### Installing RxJS-Http-Client